 - Smoking: Smoking and exposure to other environmental toxins can cause you to start graying early.

-- Stress: Studies have shown that there is a connection between stress and depletion of stem cells in the hair follicles of mice.
+- Stress: Studies have shown that there is a connection between stress and the depletion of stem cells in the hair follicles of mice.
 Chronic stress can thus contribute to the early graying of hair and even cause hair loss.

 - Vitiligo: This is an autoimmune disorder that causes melanocyte loss because the immune system “misfires” and attacks the scalp rather than an infection.

 - Alopecia areata: Also an autoimmune disorder, this condition causes hair to fall out in patches, especially the hair that still has color.
-This may lead to “overnight” graying where the gray and white hair that was already there become more obvious.
+This may lead to “overnight” graying where the gray and white hair that was already there becomes more obvious.

 - Thyroid disorders: Hormonal changes caused by thyroid problems, such as hyperthyroidism (increased thyroid hormone levels) or hypothyroidism (decreased thyroid hormone levels) can cause premature graying hair.

 - Neurofibromatosis (Von Recklinghausen disease): This group of inherited diseases causes tumors to grow along nerves and abnormal development of bones and skin.

 - Tuberous sclerosis: This is an uncommon, inherited condition that causes benign (noncancerous) tumors in multiple organs (including the brain, heart, kidneys, eyes, lungs, and skin) and may be associated with early graying.

 - Medications: Certain medications can cause early graying of hair:

 - Dixyrazine (used to treat various psychiatric disorders)